-Catalog Description: Introduces the implementation of digital logic and its specification and simulation.
-Covers Boolean algebra; combinational circuits including arithmetic circuits and regular structures; sequential circuits including finitestate-machines; and use of field-programmable gate arrays (FPGAs).
+Catalog Description: Introduces the implementation, specification, and simulation of digital logic.
+Boolean algebra; combinational circuits including arithmetic circuits and regular structures; sequential circuits including finite-state-machines; and use of field-programmable gate arrays (FPGAs).
 Emphasizes simulation, high-level specification, and automatic synthesis techniques.
-Prerequisite: CSE 311.Prerequisites: CSE 311
+Cannot be taken for credit if credit received for E E 271.Prerequisites: CSE 311

 - This course contributes to the following ABET outcomes:

 - (1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - (3) an ability to communicate effectively with a range of audiences

 - (6) an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions

 - (7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies

 Portions of the CSE369 web may be reprinted or adapted for academic nonprofit purposes, providing the source is accurately quoted and duly creditied.
 The CSE369 Web: © 1993-2023, Department of Computer Science and Engineering, Univerity of Washington.
 Administrative information on CSE369 (authentication required).